To zoom press CTRL + (PC) or COMMAND + (MAC)

 The Doctor’s Office, recalled by many as “Dr. Bates’ Office”, was constructed in the vernacular Gothic Revival style back in 1848.
 It stood at 85 King Street West in Dundas, just west of Sydenham Street.

-Records indicate the land had been owned by Dr. John Willison who had practised medicine in Dundas from 1832 until his death in 1834.
+The land was owned by Dr. John Willison, who practiced medicine in Dundas from 1832, until his death in 1834.
 The actual structure, however, does not appear on assessment records until 1848.
-Once constructed the office did serve continuously as a doctor's office for these Dundas physicians:

 - James Mitchell, 1840 – 1854